Big Read: Coronavirus vs the incredible human immune system

 The human immune system is one of the most sophisticated and remarkable features of the natural world.

-In fact, there's not a single pathogen it doesn't know how to deal with.
+There's not a single pathogen it doesn't know how to deal with.

 But sometimes, it needs time to figure out how to meet alien threats it's never yet encountered.